-Relationship with External Auditors
+Relationship with Independent Auditor

-- (i) formally consider the continuation of, or a change in, the external auditors and review all issues related to a change of external auditors, including any differences between the Corporation and the auditors that relate to the auditors' opinion or a qualification thereof or a comment by the auditors; - recommend to the Board of Directors a firm of external auditors, which the Committee shall have (j) established is independent, for approval by the shareholders of the Corporation; review and approve the terms of their engagement; review and approve the fee, scope and timing of their reviews of the unaudited quarterly financial statements and of their annual audit; The Committee shall also be informed of and pre-approve, which pre-approval may be given by a designated "independent" (as this word is defined in the mandate of the Board of Directors and more fully described in Attachment "B" to this Schedule) member of the Committee, certain audit-related services and taxation services as specified in paragraph (ii) below to be provided by the external auditors and the costs thereof and consider any impact of the provision of any such audit-related services and taxation services on their independence; and determine appropriate funding for payment of the external auditors.
-If any such services are pre-approved by a designated, "independent" (as this word is defined in the mandate of the Board of Directors and more fully described in Attachment "B" to this Schedule) member of the Committee, such pre-approval shall be presented to the Committee at its first scheduled meeting following such pre-approval.
-For greater clarity, the external auditors: - (i) shall provide the following specific audit services: - examination of the Corporation's annual consolidated financial statements; - examination of the annual financial statements of certain related entities or groups as may be required or requested by management; - review of the Corporation's quarterly consolidated financial statements; - review of the Corporation's annual information form, management's discussion and analysis, management proxy circular and other annual or quarterly filing documents; - review of the Corporation's prospectuses or other financing documents and issuance of appropriate consent, comfort or other required letters to interested parties; and - accounting research and consultations on the application of generally accepted accounting principles ("GAAP");
+- (i) formally consider the continuation of, or a change in, the independent auditor and review all issues related to a change of independent auditor, including any differences between the Corporation and the auditor that relate to the auditor' opinion or a qualification thereof or a comment by the auditor; - recommend to the Board of Directors an independent auditor, which the Committee shall have established is independent, for approval by the shareholders of the Corporation; review and approve the terms of its engagement; review and approve the fee, scope and timing of its reviews of the unaudited quarterly financial statements and of its annual audit.

+The Committee shall also be informed of and pre-approve, which pre-approval may be given by a designated "independent" (as this word is defined at Tab 3, Section 1 above) member of the Committee, certain audit-related services and taxation services as specified in paragraph (ii) below to be provided by the independent auditor and the costs thereof and consider any impact of the provision of any such audit-related services and taxation services on its independence; and determine appropriate funding for payment of the independent auditor.
+If any such services are pre-approved by a designated, "independent" member of the Committee, such pre-approval shall be presented to the Committee at its first scheduled meeting following such pre-approval.

+For greater clarity, the independent auditor:

+- (i) shall provide the following specific audit services: - examination of the Corporation's annual consolidated financial statements: - examination of the annual financial statements of certain related entities or groups (such as, among others, Expertech Network Installation Inc. The Equinox Indemnity Co.
+Ltd., In Transit British Columbia GP Ltd., Okanagan Lake Concession Limited, S.A.
+SNC-Lavalin Europe N.V., SNC-Lavalin Nuclear Inc., SNC-Lavalin PAE Inc., SNC-Lavalin SAS, 407 International Inc.); - review of the Corporation's quarterly consolidated financial statements;